Home kellton

 Every year several e-Governance projects start but most of them fail to complete.
 According to Gartner, more than 60% of e-governance initiatives around the world fail or fall short of their objectives

-Risks Involved in the e-Governance Projects
+Risks Involved in the e-Governance projects

 e-Governance projects fail when the government turns a Nelson's eye to the risks and barriers that the projects face.
 They also fail to identify, understand, and manage these risks.